Two methods are considered in SWAN for integration over frequency space. The first method is the common

 (3.117)

-where is the highest spectral frequency and is an arbitrary function.
+is an arbitrary function.
 Usually, this function may be

-, or with a power.
+a power.
 We assume a discrete (logarithmic) distribution

 of frequencies: